SautiKit

 </Response>

-track="both_tracks" forks both call legs so your model hears the caller and its own playback. outputSamplingRate is the PCM rate Sautikit sends and expects back.
+track="both_tracks" forks both call legs so your model hears the caller and its own playback. connect="true" answers and holds the call leg for the fork's lifetime — without it the document ends immediately and the call hangs up. outputSamplingRate is the PCM rate Sautikit sends to your socket; bidirectionalSamplingRate is the rate you send PCM back at (Sautikit resamples it to the channel codec).
 Audio on the wire is 16-bit little-endian PCM.

 2. The WebSocket bridge (Node.js)